craigduncanlab/shelf/README.md

 runprog
 ```

-# --- Simple instructions ---

-# Main Grid/Workspace
+# Start

-## Open previously created Shelf (markdown format)
+To begin, press CMD-N for new box/book and then do File-->Save As.

+Alternatively, to work with an existing markdown document:

-Choose File --> Open MD Document.
+File --> Open MD Document.

-This will open up a markdown document.
-It will detect # divisions in a text file and interpret those as book divisions.
+It will detect # divisions in a text/markdown file and interpret those as book divisions.

-Books will be displayed on the shelf, and you can drag them to different locations.
+You can drag books/boxes to different locations in the grid workspace.

-## New Books

-Choose Book--> New to add a new Book to Bookshelf.
+You can also CMD-C and CMD-V to copy and paste existing boxes.

+Press DEL on box/book with focus to delete.

+CMD-W to close the workspace (will not save).
+To save first, CMD-S.

+# Importing

+File-->Import as new Row.

+Loads a markdown document as a row.
+Alternative to File-->Open which will keep the positions previously saved.

+# General commands

 | KeyCode | Action |
 | :------------- | :---------- |